 Matplotlib geographic maps with CartoPy

 PROJ.4 / GEOS-based CartoPy downloads and caches shape files as needed, avoiding a large install up front.
-CartoPy uses shapely and other easily available / automatically & seamlessly installed prereqs.
+CartoPy is an alternative to Matplotlib basemap.
+CartoPy uses easily available / automatically & seamlessly installed prereqs.

 conda install cartopy